Prizes and bursaries

 All psychiatrists in training grades and consultants in their first year of practice.

-Faculty/CTC Residential Meeting (usually held in October)
+Faculty Annual Conference (usually held in October)

 Rules

-- The judging panel will consist of the Faculty Academic Secretary and two other elected members of the Faculty Executive.
+- The judging panel will consist of the Faculty Academic Secretary and other elected members of the Faculty Executive.

 Closing date